joe7575/techage/manuals/manual_ta4_EN.md

 The fuel cell converts hydrogen into electricity.
 It must be supplied with hydrogen from the left by a pump.
 The power connection is on the right.

-The fuel cell can deliver up to 25 ku of electricity and needs a hydrogen item every 4 s.
+The fuel cell can deliver up to 34 ku of electricity and needs a hydrogen item every 4 s.

+Usually the fuel cell works as a category 2 generator (like other storage systems).
+In this case, no other category 2 blocks such as the battery block can be charged.
+However, the fuel cell can also be used as a category 1 generator via the check box.

 [ta4_fuelcell|image]